AztecProtocol/engineering-designs/in-progress/8509-prover-coordination/design.md

 ### ProofQuoteGovernor

-The prover node will need to submit quotes to the p2p network in response to an epoch ending.

-There will be a configurable controller that specifies under what conditions the prover will submit a quote.
+The `ProofQuoteGovernor` is part of the Prover Node, and will be responsible for:
+1. Detecting that an epoch has ended and producing a quote for the epoch
+2. Detecting that the quote was accepted

-This will sit on the main `work` loop of the prover node.
+The Governor will sit on the main `work` loop of the prover node.

 Its initial interface will be: